MicrobiologyETHZ/NCCR_genomicsPipeline/README.md

 #### 1. Testing the installation.

-Run ```nccrPipe isolate --dry```.
-This by default will do a dry run of variant calling pipeline on the test dataset.
+Run ```nccrPipe isolate -m call_variants --dry```.
+This will do a dry run of variant calling pipeline on the test dataset.
-Run ```nccrPipe isolate ``` This will run the variant calling pipeline on the test dataset Use `--local` if you don't the jobs to be submitted to queuing system.
+Run ```nccrPipe isolate -m call_variants``` This will run the variant calling pipeline on the test dataset Use `--local` if you don't the jobs to be submitted to the queuing system.

+The first time you run, it will take a while to create the conda environments.

 #### 2. Creating a config file and sample file